-Regional mapping is based on Fish Habitat typing of watercourses provided by MNR.
+Regional Mapping reviewed was based on Fish Habitat typing of watercourses provided by MNR.
 The fish habitat is categorized into one of three categories: critical, important, and marginal.
 Within the Regional Policy Plan, fish habitat is considered a key hydrologic feature and considered part of the Core Natural Heritage System.
-The Regional Policy Plan states that development and site alteration may be permitted within fish habitat if it will result in no net loss of the productive capacity of fish habitat as determined by the Department of Fisheries and Oceans or it's designate.
+The Regional Policy Plan states that development and site alteration may be permitted within fish habitat if it will result in no net loss of the productive capacity of fish habitat as determined by the Department of Fisheries and Oceans or its designate (Environmental Screening Report for the Smithville Growth Management Study, 2008).